-The Context: A Claimant-Centred Approach:
+The Context: A Claimant-Centred Approach

-The IAP was intended to be a process that positioned the claimant at its core and provided a safe, supportive, and culturally-appropriate environment.
-Efforts to maintain a claimant-centred approach ran throughout all aspects of the IAP.
+The IAP was intended to be a process that positioned the claimant at its core and provided a safe, supportive, and culturally appropriate environment.
+Efforts to provide a claimant-centred approach ran throughout all aspects of the IAP and provided the context for analyzing and developing responses to challenges that arose in its delivery.